Backbase/backbase.github.io/_posts/2023-11-03-visual-testing-using-playwright.md

   description="Advertisement screen that has properly rendered"
 %}

-If we look at the advertisement, there are 21 visual elements like, various icons, text.(This ignores iOS elements at the top like WiFi signal and time, since those aren’t controlled by the Instagram app)
+If we look at the advertisement, there are 21 visual elements like, various icons, text.(This ignores iOS elements at the top like Wi-Fi signal and time, since those aren’t controlled by the Instagram app)

 Consider each element has to be validated with all 5 checkpoints